Prabhav55221/ILLUIMINATI-Crowd-Detection/README.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

-For our complete submisisson, headover to - https://github.com/swatig23/myntra_ILLUMINATI This is the first component of our project - *Crowd Detection and People Conter (CDPC)*
+For our complete submisisson, headover to - https://github.com/swatig23/myntra_ILLUMINATI This is the first component of our project - *Crowd Detection and People Counter (CDPC)*

 Before going further please see the demo - ____Insert Video____